 The Discover calendar shows what purchases qualify for Discover’s 5% cash back bonus rewards categories.
 Eligible cardholders can earn 5% cash back on up to $1,500 spent per quarter in the purchase categories listed on Discover’s bonus rewards calendar, when they activate.

-Discover’s 5% cash back calendar applies to three Discover credit cards: Discover it® Cash Back, Discover it® Student Cash Back and NHL® Discover it®.
+Discover’s 5% cash back calendar applies to three Discover credit cards: Discover it® Cash Back, Discover it® Student Cash Back and NHL® Discover it® (this offer is not currently available on WalletHub and may be out of date).
 Cardholders must activate new bonus categories by the end of each quarter for purchases to qualify for the 5% rewards rate.
 And the bonus rate will apply only from the date of activation through the last day of the quarter.
 To activate a category, click the blue “Activate Now” link on the calendar.

 Just bear in mind that there are exceptions to Discover’s calendar categories.
 For example, purchases at restaurants inside other locations – like hotels, convenience stores and grocery stores – are not eligible.
 Neither are restaurant delivery purchases.
 PayPal purchases using tap-and-pay, virtual wallets or similar technology may not qualify, either.
 Each category has a bit of fine print.
 Be sure to read it.

-Current Discover card promotions include a dollar-for-dollar rewards match at the end of the first year, up to 5% cash back on purchases, 0% APRs for up to 18 months and even $20 for good grades on student credit cards.
-None of Discover’s credit cards charge annual fees or foreign transaction fees, either.… read full answer
+Current Discover card promotions include a dollar-for-dollar rewards match at the end of the first year, up to 5% cash back on purchases, and 0% intro APRs for up to 15 months (followed by a regular standard rate).
+None of Discover’s credit cards charge annual fees or foreign transaction fees, either.

 There are plenty of other perks, too, such as free credit scores.
 And together, all these Discover card promotions form a portfolio that can meet any cardholder’s financial needs.